Georgia police seeking eighth suspect in home invasion where masked men held mother, daughter at gunpoint

 Police told 11Alive that the ongoing investigation is "complex," involving multiple jurisdictions throughout the metro area.

-Anyone with information on the matter is urged to contact Detective M. Burson at 770-551-2570 or mburson@sandyspringsga.gov.
+Anyone with information about the home invasions is asked to contact Detective M. Burson at 770-551-2570 or mburson@sandyspringsga.gov.

 The invasion comes amid a general spike in crime in the greater Atlanta area.
-Statistics from the Atlanta Police Department show that murders, rapes, and aggravated assaults so far this year have already surpassed the same time period last year.
+Statistics from the Atlanta Police Department show that murders, rapes and aggravated assaults so far this year have already surpassed the number of crimes for the same time period last year.

 The crime wave has pushed Atlanta’s upscale Buckhead neighborhood to call for separating from the city altogether.